bukka/php-todo/php-standard.md

   - https://bugs.php.net/bug.php?id=70845 - ip2long should not fail with number starting with zero _(no vote)_
 - **Feat**: Add new function to display response text (something like http_response_code but for text)
   - https://bugs.php.net/bug.php?id=68219 - Make http_response_code() also returns the text of response _(1 vote)_
+- **Feat**: Consider addition of handler for setcookie
+  - https://github.com/php/php-src/issues/13697 - set_setcookie_handler() function

 ### Process and shell

+- **Bug**: Look into releasing lock in putenv
+  - https://github.com/php/php-src/issues/17403 - The lock is not released when putenv fails
 - **Bug**: Investigate issues with locale handling in escapeshellarg
   - https://bugs.php.net/bug.php?id=54391 - escapeshellarg strip non-ascii characters _(10 votes)_
 - **Bug**: Look to the shell (dash) escaping issue in escapeshellarg